My OpenLearn Profile

 Environmental change affects us all, and the challenge of how human society can – and should – respond to environmental problems is likely to be one of the most pressing issues of the twenty-first century.
 The BA (Hons) Environmental Studies is an original and topical qualification that provides a lively and engaging treatment of a broad range of environmental issues.
 It integrates the social sciences, technology and sciences to help you develop a comprehensive understanding of the environment.
 While studying towards this degree course you’ll learn about the political, economic, social and scientific conflicts that are at the heart of important contemporary environmental problems and debates.
 You’ll explore subjects such as climate change; air pollution; waste management; genetically modified food; over-fishing; renewable fuels; sustainability; and global trade.
 Throughout your studies, you’ll have specialist, subject-based academic support and the chance to join in online communities of other social sciences students for teaching, learning and peer support.Learn more ❯BA (Honours) Environmental Studies

 By combining the study of geography and environmental science you’ll discover the complexities of our relationship with the natural environment.
 This qualification will enable you to understand and consider responses to the urgent challenges of climate change, globalisation, development, biodiversity loss, migration and urbanisation.
 It takes a holistic approach to topics such as deforestation, sustainable water resource management, pollution control, conservation and governance.
 You will explore the consequences and implications of environmental change for sustainability and learn about the social and natural processes and interactions operating in different environments.
-You will also acquire a wide range of transferable skills highly valued by financial, business and public sector employers.Read more ❯BSc (Honours) Geography and Environmental Science
+You will also acquire a wide range of transferable skills highly valued by financial, business and public sector employers.Read more❯BSc (Honours) Geography and Environmental Science

 Environmental issues pose challenges.
 What are the biophysical and social causes of environmental change?
 What exactly is an environmental issue and why are they often controversial and difficult to resolve?
 How can we make a difference?
 You'll address all of these questions as you explore four key global environmental concerns ? life, water, carbon, and food ? through a rich and interactive set of study materials.
 As you do so, you'll develop a distinctive way of thinking about environments and environmental issues that draws on the insights of both natural and social sciences to be at once intellectually innovative and practically relevant.Learn more ❯Environment: sharing a dynamic planet

-This module starts with the question: how do social science perspectives change the way we understand and respond to the major environmental challenges of our time?
+This module starts with investigating how social science perspectives change the way we understand and respond to the major environmental challenges of our time.
 You'll explore how understandings of environment and society had profound and unequal consequences for people and ecosystems across the planet, in the age of the Anthropocene.
 You'll also explore ways of understanding environmental and societal issues that are entangled in cultural, economic, social, and political terms and look at how these can provide the resources required to value environments differently and to build new models of responsibility required to navigate the Anthropocene.Learn more ❯Environment and society

-Our world is changing fast ? we are experiencing pressure from climate change, growing demands for finite resources and the extinction of many plants and animals. introduces you to subjects from the natural sciences, social sciences and technology to develop your understanding of environmental issues and concerns.
+Our world is changing fast ? we are experiencing pressure from climate change, growing demands for finite resources, biodiversity loss and the extinction of many plants and animals. introduces you to subjects from the natural sciences, social sciences and technology to develop your understanding of environmental issues and sustainability concerns.
 It shows how people are seeking positive solutions to environmental challenges where you live, in the Arctic, Africa, the Amazon and China.
 You do not need any prior environmental knowledge to study this key introductory OU level 1 module, just an interest in the future of our planet.Learn more ❯Environment: journeys through a changing world

 Our free courses